 Statins and Cholesterol-Lowering Medications

-A Cochrane study on atorvastatin (Lipitor) found that LDL cholesterol decreased by 37 – 51%.[ref]
-The question, though, of how much this reduces heart attack deaths is harder to answer.
+A Cochrane study on atorvastatin found that LDL cholesterol decreased by 37 – 51%.[ref]
+However, this doesn’t answer the question of whether that is beneficial to health or prevents death.

 Related article: Statins, genetics, and muscle pain